Woman refreshing her soul in the fall foliage

 Transition to Greater Independence

-We provide many opportunities for residents for healthy development of life skills and social enrichment activities, such as cooking meals, gardening, creating art, yoga and knitting, .
-Residents also enjoy going off campus to horseback ride, hike, visit fun and interesting galleries and state parks, bowling and even visiting local farms.
+We provide many opportunities for residents for healthy development of life skills and social enrichment activities, such as cooking meals, gardening, creating art, yoga and knitting.
+Individuals also enjoy going off campus for horseback riding, hiking, visiting fun and interesting galleries and state parks, bowling and exploring local farms and community collaboratives.